edinburgh-napier/set09121/labs/lab1/repo_setup.md

 ![Clone from Github](assets/images/github_clone.png)

 ### 2021 Special: Getting GitHub Desktop
 So, usually we'd have everything you needed installed on the D2 machines.
 This year we still do, but you're likely not there.
-As such, you'll need to install GitHub Desktop (https://desktop.github.com/) onto your own machine.
+As such, you'll need to install GitHub Desktop onto your own machine.
+Here it is: [https://desktop.github.com/](https://desktop.github.com/).
 You can use Git directly if you like, but if you're new, I'd get the GUI.
 Once you've got that installed, make sure you also install Git, as described below.

 ### Clone it down